luketudge/introduction-to-programming/topics/types.md

     221b

 The opposite of immutability is 'mutability'.
 As it turns out, there are some data types that are mutable.
 That is, their contents can change without us having to overwrite them.
 We will meet one of these at the end of this lesson.
-Variables containing all the simple data types like single numbers and single pieces of text will only ever change if there is an `=` somewhere in our program that overwrites them.
+But all the simple data types, such as strings and numbers, are immutable; string and numeric variables will only ever change their contents if there is an `=` somewhere in our program that overwrites them.

 Although this behavior can occasionally be a source of frustration, for example if we perform some calculations but forget to store the result in the relevant variable, in general immutability is a good thing.
 It would be annoying if every time we wanted to calculate something with our variables, this also overwrote their contents.
 For example, we might want to just print out the result of adding one year to somebody's age, without actually changing it.